mazeemkhanreal/Grafana/Static Data Analysis/Jobs & Salaries in Data Science/README.md

 Country wise average salaries, featuring countries only having greater than 50 samples in this data set.

-Further , Refer to the JSON attached above to view detailed export file
+Furthermore ,Please refer to the JSON attached above to view detailed export file